fieldtrip/website/example/other/bids_meg.md

     - /example/bids_meg/
 ---

-# Converting an example MEG dataset for sharing in BIDS

 {% include markup/skyblue %}

 The general description of how MEG data can be shared in the [BIDS format](https://bids.neuroimaging.io) is described in the paper [MEG-BIDS, the brain imaging data structure extended to magnetoencephalography](https://doi.org/10.1038/sdata.2018.110) by Guiomar Niso, et al. Scientific Data volume 5, Article number: 180110 (2018).
 The BIDS standard itself with all details can be found on <https://bids-standard.org>.